 After you have left your home country, it will be difficult to arrange financial support, and you cannot rely on being able to organise additional funding from the UK.

-Remember that the UK immigration authorities will only give you permission to enter the country, or extend your existing visa, if you can show that you have the money to cover your annual course tuition fee and your maintenance costs.
-In addition you will need a CAS (Confirmation of Acceptance of Study) to make your visa application and in most cases the University will want to see proof that you have the correct level of money needed for your visa application in the correct format before issuing this.
-If you are starting a new course, in most cases a CAS will also only be issued once you have made a deposit towards your course tuition fee.
+Remember that the UKVI/Home Office will only give you permission to enter the country, or extend your existing visa, if you can show that you have the required funds to cover your annual course tuition fee and your maintenance and living costs.
+In addition, you will need a CAS (Confirmation of Acceptance of Study) to make your Tier 4 visa application and in most cases the University will want to see proof that you have the correct level of money needed for your Tier 4 visa application in the correct format before issuing you with a CAS.
+If you are starting a new course, in most cases a CAS will also only be issued once you have made a £4000 deposit towards your course tuition fee.

 For information about fee deposits, visit the international student deposits page.